fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

    Returns FontForge's version number.
 This will be a large number like 20070406.

+.. function:: loadPlugins()

+   Discovers and loads FontForge python plugins according to the current configuration, if not already loaded.
+This is primarily intended when importing FontForge into a python process but can also be when loading is delayed by the ``-SkipPythonInitFiles`` command-line flag.

+.. function:: getPluginInfo()

+   Returns a list of nine element tuples describing configured and/or discovered plugins.
+Configured plugins are listed first in loading order followed by any newly discovered plugins.
+The tuples elements correspond to:

+   .. object:: Name

+      The name of the plugin as defined by its author.

+   .. object:: Load status

+      "On" if the plugin is enabled, "Off" if it is disabled, "New" if the ``PluginStartupMode`` preference (edited in the
+      :doc:`"Configure Plugins..." dialog </techref/plugins>`) is set to "Ask".

+   .. object:: Information string

+      "Not Found" if the plugin is configured but was not discovered.
+      "Couldn't Load" if the plugin was discovered and its load status is "On" but the relevant module could not be imported.
+"Couldn't Start" if the module could be imported but the initialization function was missing or returned an error.
+"Unloaded" if the plugin was discovered and its load status is "On" but loading has not been attempted (most likely because of a configuration change or startup flag). ``None`` if the plugin was discovered but has load status "Off" or New" or if it was loaded successfully.

+   .. object:: Package name

+      The name of the Python package containing the plugin.

+   .. object:: Module name

+      The name of the Python module carrying the initialization function.

+   .. object:: "attrs"

+      Additional sub-objects or properties of the module needed to pick out the location of the initialization function (if any).

+   .. object:: Has preferences

+      A boolean indicating whether the plugin has configurable preferences.

+   .. object:: Package URL

+      The "Home-page" URL listed in the package, if any.

+   .. object:: Summary

+      The "Summary" line in the package's metadata with a brief description of the plugin.

+   Some of these entries will be ``None`` if the plugin has not been loaded and a few more will be ``None`` if the plugin was not discovered.

+.. function:: configurePlugins([List of tuples])

+   This method allows plugins to be reconfigured using the Python API.
+It accepts a list (or any other iterable object) of tuples similar to those provided by ``getPluginInfo()`` except that only the first two fields are examined.
+The first field must contain the name of a known (currently configured or discovered) plugin.
+The second must be "On" or "Off".
+The configuration will be updated to correspond to the listed plugins in the specified order.

+   If a plugin that was not discovered is missing from the list it will be removed from the configuration.
+Any missing but discovered plugins will be added to the end of the configuration list with load status "New".

 .. function:: runInitScripts()

    Runs the system or user initialization scripts, if not already run.
 This is